State Machines

 };

 Here's the base class for all our game state classes.
-You can see we have virtual functions for each part of a
+You can see we have virtual functions for each part of a game loop and a virtual destructor.
+There's also functions for when we enter or exit a state.

-//State changer
+//State managers

-void change_state();
+void changeState();

 //Game state object

-GameState *currentState = NULL;
+GameState* gCurrentState = NULL;

-bool load_files()
+bool loadMedia()

 {

-//Load the dot image
+//Load dot texture

 {